jeremyhewett/crypto-service/README.md

 - DB migrations
 - Initialization
   - With only a single entry for each pair, we get no results, so tests fail the first time.
+- Maybe clear existing data when sync job starts?
+  - Unless having a gap in the data is ok.

 ### Concerns